bbhunter/maskcat/README.md

    - Creating partial masks from `stdin` by selecting character sets
    - Removing characters from `stdin` by selecting character sets
    - Creating retain masks from `stdin` by selecting tokens to retain
+   - Mutating `stdin` with retain masks for new candidates that retain tokens

 Maskcat also supports several options to assist in being a flexible and powerful tool: